 General SYSIN dataset format

 Positions 1 through 71 of each statement can contain parameter data.
-Positions 72 through 80 are ignored and can contain a sequence number, but are not required to do so.
+Positions 72 through 80 are ignored and can optionally contain a sequence number.

 ZDCSYSIN member of the sample dataset